wavefrontHQ/docs/pages/doc/ts_hw.md

 ## Description

 The `hw` function supports smoothing and prediction based on existing data.
-An optional `seasonalityFactor` parameter is available for triple exponential smoothing.
+* For double-exponential smoothing, `smoothingFactor` and `trendFactor` are required.

-If you don't specify the `smoothingFactor`, `trendFactor`, and `seasonalityFactor` parameters, the algorithm uses an optimization method called Nelder-Mead.
+* For triple-exponential smoothing, a `seasonLength` parameter is required.
+The `smoothingFactor`, `trendFactor`, and `seasonalityFactor` parameters are optional.
+If not specified, the algorithm uses an optimization method called Nelder-Mead.
 Because Nelder-Mead finds local optima the same query might return two different results if the function is run twice.

 ### Holt-Winters Triple Exponential Smoothing